Degen-dev/Degeneracy/README.md

 # License

-This project is licensed under the Gnu General Public License v3.
+This project is licensed under the GNU General Public License v3.

 # Donations